theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 # NSg   NSg     P  D+  J/Dq+   NPrPl/V+ .
 NPr/C NSg/J/P NPl+        NPr/J/P NSg   NSg
 > thereof , as    the one       or    the other   Mode of Ratification may    be     proposed by      the
 # W?      .
 NSg/R D+  NSg/I/V/J NPr/C D   NSg/V/J NSg  P  NSg+         NPr/VX NSg/VX V/J      NSg/J/P D+
 > Congress ; Provided that         no     Amendment which may    be     made prior to the Year One
 # NPr/V+   .
-V/J/C    NSg/I/C/Ddem NPr/P+ NSg+      I/C+  NPr/VX NSg/VX NSg/V NSg/J P  D+  NSg+ NSg/I/V/J+
+V/J/C    NSg/I/C/Ddem NPr/P+ NSg+      I/C+  NPr/VX NSg/VX V    NSg/J P  D+  NSg+ NSg/I/V/J+
 > thousand eight hundred and eight shall in      any     Manner affect the first   and
 # NSg      NSg/J NSg     V/C NSg/J VX+   NPr/J/P I/R/Dq+ NSg+   NSg/V  D   NSg/V/J V/C
 > fourth  Clauses in      the Ninth   Section of the first    Article ; and that         no    State  ,